Privacy

 Interpret collects personal data from:

-• Our panelists—individuals and households who agree contractually to participate in one or more of Interpret’s panels.
+• Our panelists—individuals and households who agree contractually to participate in one or more of Interpret’s panels, such as Good Gamers Group.
 We also process personal data in order to recruit for panels that accurately represent the “total audience.”

 • People we contact in regard to Interpret surveys conducted online, in person, by telephone, email, or postal mail.

-• Public sources—about the public activities of certain public figures, such as professional athletes.
+• Public source—data about the public activities of certain public figures, such as professional athletes, or newsworthy figures.

 • Publicly available social media posts, for products that measure online reaction to video content, products, and brands.